Chapter Four - Customize Raster Plots

 What You Need

-Jupyer Notebook to complete this tutorial.
+You need Python and Jupyer Notebook to complete this chapter.
 You should also have an

 earth-analytics directory setup on your computer with a

 data subdirectory within it.
-You should have completed the lesson on Setting Up the Conda Environment..
+You should have completed the lesson on Setting Up the Earth Analytics Python Conda Environment..

 What is a Hillshade?